 Composer Jay Greenberg (b.
 1991) has been compared to Mozart and other musical prodigies.
 He entered the Juilliard conservatory at age 11, and had written five symphonies by the time he was 13.

 This dude.
-Jacob Barnett, 12 higher IQ Einstein develops theory relativity.
+Jacob Barnett, age 12, reportedly has a higher IQ than Einstein and has developed his own theory of relativity.

 Marvin Hamlisch had shown musical aptitude at a young age, enrolling in what is now the Julliard School Pre-College Division at age 7.
 One of his earliest songs written in his teens was sung by Liza Minnelli on her debut album.

 Austrian pediatrician Hans Asperger referred to the autistic children in his practice as "Little Professors".